 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

-Lyme disease, also known as Lyme borreliosis, is a bacterial illness that can be transmitted to humans, dogs, and other animals by certain species of ticks.
-It is caused by the spiral-shaped bacterium Borrelia burgdorferi, which is carried inside a tick and gets into a dog or person’s bloodstream through a tick bite.
-Once in the bloodstream, the bacteria can travel to different parts of the body and cause problems in specific organs or locations, such as joints, as well as overall illness.
+Lyme disease is a bacterial illness that caused by the spiral-shaped bacterium Borrelia burgdorferi, that can be transmitted to dogs, humans, and other animals by certain species of ticks.
+The bacteria enter an animal’s or person’s bloodstream through a tick bite and can travel to different parts of the body, causing problems in specific organs or locations, such as joints, as well as overall illness.

 Where Do Ticks Live?